marius-jopen/stable-diffusion-webui-qn/README.md

 # Stable Diffusion web UI Quantum Noise

+Next steps:

+- Find ControlNet settings which fit well to the videos and the QN noise
+- Use the API that I can create many videos in a row with different quantum noises settings and different input videos

 # Stable Diffusion web UI
 A web interface for Stable Diffusion, implemented using Gradio library.